thexplorator/nosubescape/README.md

 # nosubescape
-Get every subdomain and virtual host without to many complexity KIS :)
+Get every subdomain and virtual host without to many complexity using bruteforce wordlist